otahi/network_drawer/README.md

 ## Usage

-You can draw a network diagram:
+You can draw a network diagram with a JSON file with SVG format:

     $ bundle exec network_drawer draw examples/simple.json

-You can draw a network diagram with specified style and png format:
+You can draw a network diagram with specified style:

     $ bundle exec network_drawer draw examples/simple.json -s examples/simple_style.json

-You can draw a network diagram with specified style and png format:
+You can draw a network diagram with png format:

     $ bundle exec network_drawer draw examples/simple.json -f png